baby bath stuff

 Never Ever Leave Your Baby, Toddler, or Little Kid Unattended

-It may seem obvious, but that doesn’t lesson its importance: Never leave your little one alone in the bath, even for a second.
+It may seem obvious, but that doesn’t lessen its importance: Never leave your little one alone in the bath, even for a second.
+Drowning can happen silently, in less than a minute, and in as little as one inch of water.
 If you’re bathing a newborn, keep one hand on them at all times.
 And stay within arm’s reach if you’re bathing an older baby or toddler who’s sitting independently.
+This means if the doorbell rings or you need to grab a towel you forgot, you must scoop your child up in a towel and take them with you.
 So, if you need to grab something, bring your kiddo with you or call for backup.

 Leave Distractions Outside the Bathroom

 Yes, being physically present during bathtime is a must—but being mentally present is equally necessary.
+This is a time for active, focused supervision.
 Leave phones, tablets, books, or anything else that will draw your attention away from your kiddo outside of the bathroom.
 Accidents can happen in the blink of an eye, so don’t tempt yourself with distractions.
-The emails can wait!.
+The emails can wait!

 Gather Your Supplies

 Before you start running the water, gather all the essentials.
 You’ll want everything within arm’s reach so you never have to leave your little one unattended.
-Grab some gentle baby cleanser, tear-free shampoo, a rinsing cup, a cozy washcloth and towel, and a few bath toys to keep things interesting.
+Your bathtime station should include:

 Check the Water Temperature

 The bath water sweet spot is around 100°F (or 38°C).
 Not too hot, not too cold, just right for your little mermaid.
 (Use your elbow or a bath thermometer to double-check.)
-If you add cold after overheating, swirl it around to make sure they’re aren’t any hot spots.
-Most children under 4 who are hospitalized for burn-related injuries suffer from scald burn, and too-hot tap water is the most common cause.
-To prevent the opportunity for scalding, set your water heater to 120°F (48.9°C).
+Always fill the tub with cold water first, then add hot water to bring it to the right temperature.
+If you add cold after overheating, swirl it around to make sure there aren’t any hot spots.
+Most children under 4 who are hospitalized for burn-related injuries suffer from scald burns, and too-hot tap water is the most common cause.
+To prevent the opportunity for scalding, set your water heater to a maximum of 120°F (48.9°C).
+This is a crucial, one-time safety step that protects your child from burns throughout your home.

 Use Non-Slip Mats

 Place a non-slip mat in the tub to help prevent any accidental slips.
+This becomes even more important once your baby starts trying to pull up to stand.
 Little ones are wiggly, and a good grip underfoot can keep bathtime safe and secure.

 Unplug Electrical Appliances

 As your baby grows and begins moving independently, make sure there’s zero chance of any electrical appliance getting wet (or yanked into the tub!).
-Always unplug electrical appliances, like hair dryers, and keep them far away from the bath tub.
+Always unplug electrical appliances, like hair dryers and electric razors, and keep them far away from the bath tub.
 Water and electricity don’t mix, so storing appliances at a distance is your best bet.

 Keep the Water Shallow